 Polar Winds

 The MODerate-resolution Imaging Spectroradiometer (MODIS) and the Advanced Very High Resolution Radiometer (AVHRR) are being used to generate high-latitude wind fields by tracking cloud and water vapor features in infrared window and water vapor bands.
-The figures below shows MODIS band 31 (11 micron Infrared window) data for two 5-minute granules over part of Arctic and Antarctic.
-Cloud and water vapor targets were identified with an automated technique using three sets of images from consecutive overpasses about 1.5 hours apart.
-See the Loops page for higher density retrievals.
-See the Impacts page for some early results on how these winds affect numerical weather forecasts.
+The figure below is a composite of MODIS winds over the Arctic.
+See the Images page for additional examples.

 Applications

 The main application of the MODIS and AVHRR polar winds are for numerical weather prediction (NWP).
-The following NWP centers are using the MODIS winds in their operational systems:
+See the Impacts page for some early results on how these winds affect numerical weather forecasts.
+The following NWP centers are using the MODIS winds in their operational systems (13 NWP centers in 9 countries):

 Data Availability